andrejfox/DMailer/Readme.md

 sudo apt install git-all
 ```

-And with that we are reardy to install the repo:
+And with that we are ready to install the repo:
 ```sh
 git clone https://github.com/ANDREJ6693/DMailer.git
 ```